 Identifying the Problem Maker – The SIM or the Android Device

 Before you start troubleshooting the problem on your phone, it is advisable to check if the SIM works fine on another device.
 You can use a friend’s phone or any other smartphone or tablet in the family.
 This will help you figure out whether the problem lies in the network or the phone.
 If the SIM behaves appropriately and can make and receive calls and send messages without any issues from another device, then the problem lies in the device you are using.
 Otherwise, you may want to contact the SIM provider if the SIM does not work on another phone.

 This is a crucial step to help you understand if the problem lies with the phone or not.
 Once we start troubleshooting the phone, it is pointless to identify the network as a problem after numerous steps.
 Once the phone is recognized as the problem maker, the issue can then be either in the phone’s software or in the hardware.
 However, here are the possible solutions to fix this issue.

 Solutions For No Signal Issue On Samsung Galaxy S, Galaxy Note, LG G, Nexus, And Other Android Devices

 Solution 1: Restart your device

 The best and most helpful solution for this problem is to restart the device.
-Once you restart the device, it refreshes the system and the device looks for network all over again.
-It is usually helpful, albeit the problem may be fixed only temporarily and it may reoccur at a later time.
+Once you restart the device, it refreshes the system, and the device looks for network all over again.
+It is usually helpful, albeit the problem may be fixed only temporarily, and it may reoccur later.
 For people who do not face this problem very often, a restart can be a quick and easy solution.